eleapmgt/eleapmgt/README.md

 ### Hi, I'm @eleapmgt 👋

-💼 I'm looking for an internship, as part of the Wild Code School JavaScript Development program.
+💼 I am currently seeking an internship as part of the Développeur web JavaScript React program with OpenClassrooms.

-🌱 I am currently enrolled in the OpenClassrooms Web Developer course to create and maintain dynamic websites.
+🌱 I am working independently on various projects to build my skills.
+Feel free to check out [my portfolio](https://www.eleapimouguet.vercel.app/), my latest project.

-💻​ I am learning the following technologies and languages: HTML-CSS, JavaScript, React, Git/GitHub, NodeJS, Express, MongoDB, REST API.
+💻​ I’m building proficiency in several technologies and languages, including React, Node.js, Express, MongoDB and TypeScript.

 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/elea-pimouguet/).